sfigg/commercialization-public/manufacture/desktop/add-a-license-agreement.md

     C:\mount\windows\Windows\System32\oobe\info\default\1031\agreement.rtf  (German version)
     ```

-    Agreement.rtf EULA samples are in C:\USB-B\resources\
+    Agreement.rtf EULA samples are in D:\USB-B\resources\

 4. Open a text editor and create .html versions of your license terms.
 Save the terms to the same folders as the .rtf versions.
 You can use the [EULA example](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/oem-license#eula-example) from [OEM license terms](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/oem-license) to create sample files.
 The names of the EULA files should be identical, except for the extension.